Mariah Carey: 2018–2024: Caution, The Meaning of Mariah Carey, and anniversary album reissues

-In July 2021, Carey was featured on the track "Somewhat Loved" from Jimmy Jam and Terry Lewis' debut studio album Jam & Lewis: Volume One.
+In July 2021, Carey was featured on the track "Somewhat Loved" from Jimmy Jam and Terry Lewis's debut studio album Jam & Lewis: Volume One.
 On November 5, 2021, Carey released "Fall in Love at Christmas", featuring Khalid and Kirk Franklin, for her second Christmas special, Mariah's Christmas: The Magic Continues.
 In March 2022, Carey was featured alongside DJ Khaled on the remix of Latto's single "Big Energy", which interpolates Carey's 1995 single "Fantasy".
-On September 16, 2022, an expanded version of Butterfly was released for the 25th anniversary of the album.
+Later that year, she recorded nine video lessons for MasterClass titled "Mariah Carey Teaches the Voice as an Instrument", for which she re-recorded the 1998 single "The Roof (Back in Time)" alongside Brandy.
+The collaboration was included on an expanded version of Butterfly, released for the 25th anniversary of the album on September 16.
 In November, Carey released a children's picture book titled The Christmas Princess, co-written with Michaela Angela Davis and illustrated by Fuuji Takashi.
 She also served as a co-producer of Some Like It Hot on Broadway theatre, which earned her a nomination for the Tony Award for Best Musical.

-In February 2023, the 2009 track "It's a Wrap" experienced a revival on TikTok, prompting Carey to release an EP for the song.
-On September 8, 2023, she released a deluxe version of Music Box in celebration of the album's thirtieth anniversary.
-Carey embarked on her 16-date concert tour, Merry Christmas One and All!, which ran from November 15 to December 17, 2023, in the United States.
+On September 8, 2023, Carey released a deluxe version of Music Box in celebration of the album's thirtieth anniversary.
+She embarked on her 16-date concert tour, Merry Christmas One and All!, which ran from November 15 to December 17, 2023, in the United States.
 The tour grossed approximately $30 million and sold more than 200,000 tickets.
 In 2024, Carey appeared on the remixes of Ariana Grande's "Yes, And?" and Muni Long's "Made for Me".
 On April 12, she began a new residency at the Dolby Live in Las Vegas titled The Celebration of Mimi.
 In June, Carey released an expanded edition of Rainbow to coincide with its twenty-fifth anniversary.
 On November 6, 2024, she embarked on Mariah Carey's Christmas Time tour, concluding after 18 shows on December 17.
 A thirtieth anniversary edition of Merry Christmas was also released.